Alfresco/alfresco-content-app/docs/extending.md

 Please refer to the [Content Actions](#content-actions) section for more details on supported properties.

 <p class="tip">
 It is also possible to update or disable existing entries from within the external extension files.
-You will need to know the `id` of the target element to customise.
+You will need to know the `id` of the target element to customize.
 </p>

 ### Navigation Bar

-Navigation bar consists of Link elements (`NavBarLinkRef`) organized into Groups (`NavBarGroupRef`).
+The Navigation bar consists of Link elements (`NavBarLinkRef`) organized into Groups (`NavBarGroupRef`).

 ```ts
 export interface NavBarGroupRef {